joarreola/ETAMessages/README.md

 - What should a reviewer do in order to test your project?
   Location coordinates can be updated in the simulator via Debug->Location.
   Depending on the app mode (mobile/stationary) Debug->Location will move the blue dot or the red pin.
+We'll see if I can have the app behave correctly if the blue dot moves toward the red pin in poll mode.

+  Actually, the red pin can only be moved by updating the location record manually in the iCloud repo.
+Was able to do that last week, but can't after Apple's update to the developers/CloudKit Dashboard.
+Also, can't run the app on a device due to new code signing requirements.
+This appears to be a recent Apple regression.

 - Are there any problems that you know you need to fix?
   Yes, the random crashes mentioned above.